-Sometimes consumers discover they don't need certain merchandise shortly after a purchase.
-Phone cases, chargers, and other accessories commonly fall into this category, as technology updates or broken devices may cancel out the need for the purchased item.
-Cardholders' circumstances—moving, downsizing, getting married, changing jobs—might also cause them to return merchandise.
+Consumers sometimes discover they don't need certain merchandise shortly after a purchase.
+Phone cases, chargers, and other accessories commonly fall into this category, as technology updates or broken devices may cancel out the need for an item.
+Other circumstances in the life of the buyer—moving, downsizing, getting married, changing jobs—might also cause them to return merchandise.

 First, try highlighting distinguishing features of the item in the product description.
 This may convince buyers to keep the product.
-Alternately, try offering customers an exchange discount; for example, provide a 10-20% added purchase credit if the customer exchanges the item for something else instead of returning it for cash.
+Alternatively, try offering customers an exchange discount.
+For example, provide a 10-20% added purchase credit if the customer exchanges the item for something else instead of returning it for cash.

 Products that don’t measure up to consumers’ expectations are typically returned.
-This is like the customer buying the wrong item, but in this instance, you can’t really blame the customer.
+This is similar to situations in which the customer buys the wrong item.
+In this instance, though, you can’t really blame the customer.

-You must take care to avoid overselling or overstating a product’s capabilities and functions.
-Marketing techniques can be used to highlight a product or service, but at the end of the day, must realistically reflect that item’s qualities.
-Remember: make your merchandise look good…but not too good.
+You have to be careful about the language you use when promoting goods and services.
+Avoid overselling or overstating a product’s capabilities and functions.
+You can highlight a product or service, but at the end of the day, the description must realistically reflect that item’s qualities.
+You should make your merchandise look good…but not too good.

-With gifts, the buyer may not be familiar with the product or service being purchased, or with the need, taste, or wishes of the recipient.
+A buyer may not be very familiar with the product or service if they’re purchasing a gift for someone else.
+They also may not fully understand the needs, tastes, or wishes of the recipient.
 This can easily lead to customer returns, and can be difficult to prevent.

-- Have a system in place to doublecheck the quality of any item being shipped.
+- Having a system in place to double check any items being shipped.

 - Using shipping insurance to help keep losses to a minimum.